 Criticisms of Modernisation Theory

-Firstly, there are no examples of countries that have followed a Modernisation Theory approach to development.
+There are no examples of countries that have followed a Modernisation Theory approach to development.
 No countries have followed Rostow’s “5 stages of growth” in their entirety.
 Remember, “Modernisation Theory” is a very old theory which was partly created with the intention of justifying the position of western capitalist countries, many of whom were colonial powers at the time, and discrediting Communism.
 This is why it is such a weak theory.

-Secondly, Modernization Theory assumes that western civilisation is technically and morally superior to traditional societies.
+Modernization Theory assumes that western civilisation is technically and morally superior to traditional societies.
 Implies that traditional values in the developing world have little value compared to those of the West.
 Many developed countries have huge inequalities and the greater the level of inequality the greater the degree of other problems: High crime rates, suicide rates, poor health problems such as cancer and drug abuse.

-Thirdly, Dependency Theorists argue that development is not really about helping the developing world at all.
+Dependency Theorists argue that development is not really about helping the developing world at all.
 It is really about changing societies just enough so they are easier to exploit, making western companies and countries richer, opening them up to exploit cheap natural resources and cheap labour.

-Fourth, Neo-Liberalism is critical of the extent to which Modernisation theory stresses the importance of foreign aid, but corruption (Kleptocracy) often prevents aid from getting to where it is supposed to be going.
+Neo-Liberalism is critical of the extent to which Modernisation theory stresses the importance of foreign aid, but corruption (Kleptocracy) often prevents aid from getting to where it is supposed to be going.
 Much aid is siphoned off by corrupt elites and government officials rather than getting to the projects it was earmarked for.
-This means that aid creates more inequality and enables elites to maintain powe
+This means that aid creates more inequality and enables elites to maintain power.

-Fifth, Post-Development thinkers argue that the model is flawed for assuming that countries need the help of outside forces.
+Post-Development thinkers argue that the model is flawed for assuming that countries need the help of outside forces.
 The central role is on experts and money coming in from the outside, parachuted in, and this downgrades the role of local knowledge and initiatives.
 This approach can be seen as demeaning and dehumanising for local populations.
 Galeano (1992) argues that minds become colonised with the idea that they are dependent on outside forces.
 They train you to be paralysed and then sell you crutches.
 There are alternative models of development that have raised living standards: Such as Communist Cuba and The Theocracies of the Middle East

-Sixthly, industrialisation may do more harm than good for many people – It may cause Social damage – Some development projects such as dams have led to local populations being removed forcibly from their home lands with little or no compensation being paid.
+Industrialisation may do more harm than good for many people – It may cause Social damage – Some development projects such as dams have led to local populations being removed forcibly from their home lands with little or no compensation being paid.

 In the clip below, Vandana Shiva presents a useful alternative perspective on the Green Revolution, pointing out that many traditional villages were flooded and destroyed in the process: